Promote Health & Wellness in the Workplace

 Ear acupuncture is a subset of acupuncture.
 It is based on the understanding that the body’s structures are represented on the outer ear.
 Ear acupuncture was introduced in the US by a phychologist in 1985 to treat addictions and aid recovery.
 Over the years the auricular protocol has been modified and a professional association has been formed.
 Today National Acupuncture Detoxification Assocation (NADA) treatment protocol is widely used in helping patients suffering from PTSD and other stress related disorders as well as victims of natural disasters.
 The NADA protocol uses five needle points in each ear and takes approximately 20-30 min.

-Auricular (ear) acupuncture is a great way to promote health and treat individual ailments within a group format.
-Mark Gutkin will treat individuals in 20-30 minute sessions as they simply relax in a comfort of a chair.
+Auricular (ear) acupuncture is a great way to offer stress relief in a group format. individuals are treated in 20-30 minute sessions as they simply relax in a comfort of a chair.

 When used in the corporate settings, Auricular Acupuncture helps: